Auto-weighted Bayesian Physics-Informed Neural Networks and robust estimations for multitask inverse problems in pore-scale imaging of dissolution: Pore-scale imaging inverse problem of calcite dissolution: 2D+Time application

 For the inverse parameters inference, we represent in Fig \ref{fig:Hist_2D} the histograms of the marginal posterior distributions of $\alpha_\Theta:=(\Da2^*)^{-1}$ and its trajectory in the phase space illustrating the convergence toward its mode during the adaptive steps --- represented in blue in Fig \ref{fig:Hist_2D}b.
 The latter shows that our data assimilation approach combined with the AW-HMC sampler from \cite{PEREZ2023112342} makes it possible to capture the correct parameter range without prior knowledge of its scaling.
 Once the adaptive process ends, we effectively start sampling the inverse parameter mode neighborhood, represented by the phase space trajectories for $\tau>N$ in red.
 We then follow the same process as in Sect. \ref{subsec:num_results_1D} to estimate the prior distribution on the inverse parameter $\gamma_\Theta$, and we obtain $\bar{\gamma_\Theta} = \num{3.9e-2}$ which is used as an initial a-priori in the sampling step 3 (see Fig \ref{fig:Hist_2D_gamma}a and Fig \ref{fig:Hist_2D_gamma}b).
 The posterior distribution on the inverse parameter $\gamma_\Theta$, estimated throughout step 3, is represented in Fig \ref{fig:Hist_2D_gamma}c and provides the following predictive interval $\gamma_\Theta\in[\num{2.6e-2},\num{5.4e-2}]$.
 One can, finally, estimate the posterior distribution on the catalytic Damköhler number $\Da2$ according to the log-normal distribution obtained by the relation \eqref{eq:dist_da2}.
-This results in the posterior distribution represented in Fig \ref{fig:Hist_2D}, and we obtain the uncertainty range $\Da2\in [2.12, 10.16]$ for this data assimilation problem of calcite dissolution, which is consistent with the theoretical value.
+This results in the log-normal posterior distribution represented in Fig \ref{fig:Hist_2D} whose mean and standard deviations are respectively given by $\mathbb{E}[X] = 6.14$ and $\sqrt{\mathrm{Var}(X)} = 4.02$.
+Finally, we obtain the $95\%$ asymmetric confidence interval on the Damköhler number given by $\Da2 = 6.14^{+8.72}_{-3.03}$ for this data assimilation problem of calcite dissolution, which is consistent with the theoretical value.